Pallet Rack Safety: An Engineer’s Point of View on What Actually Works

 Find me on:

-Starting with my first job, I've contributed to the development and design of software used for the calculation of all kinds of structures; steel, concrete or wood, while respecting North American design codes in consideration of seismic effects.
+Starting with my first job, I’ve contributed to the development and design of software used for the calculation of all kinds of structures: steel, concrete, or wood, while respecting North American design codes and accounting for seismic effects.

 What led you to specialize in the field of warehouse racking?